NSHipster/articles/2013-11-11-nsformatter.md

 }
 ~~~

-If the formatter is used across several methods in the same class, that static instance can be refactored into a singleton method in Objective-C or a static class type in Swift:
+If the formatter is used across several methods in the same class, that static instance can be refactored into a singleton method in Objective-C or a static type property in Swift:

 ~~~{swift}
 static let numberFormatter: NSNumberFormatter = {